ClusterHQ/examples/fli-ova/README.md

 3. Click "Import".
 4. Double click the VM in VirtualBox once imported to start it.
 5. Once started, login with `fli/fli` as the `username/password`

-> Note: if you use the `.ova` file _without the pre-configured ZPOOL_ you must creat one.
-You can do this by running the following. `fallocate -l 2G $HOME/zfs.disk && zpool create -f chq $HOME/zfs.disk` BEFORE using `fli setup -z chq`

 You can also follow this video which walks through the above steps.